nadethoughts/Aetheria/The Anchor’s Secret/Player Primers/The Setting.md

 - Lost family or home to the Flaming Retribution.
 - Has a personal stake in the city’s survival—family, vengeance, redemption, or ambition.

+**Lineages: Who Walks the Streets of New Penmaris?**
+- **Beastkin:** Humanoids with pronounced animal traits—wings, claws, tails, or more.
+Tied to the wilds, fey realms, or magical transformation, beastkin thrive on the edges of civilization and make excellent scouts, wardens, or guides.
+- **Dwarf:** Hardy, people from Ironhold, known for resilience and craftsmanship.
+Dwarves are invaluable as builders, defenders, and explorers in the ruined city.
+- **Elf:** Long-lived, graceful, and deeply connected to ancient forests and psionic power.
+Elves bring keen senses and mental discipline, helping unravel mysteries.
+- **Human:** Versatile, ambitious, and adaptable.
+Humans are the backbone of New Penmaris—natives, refugees, merchants, and adventurers, filling every role in the city’s struggle to survive.
+- **Kobold:** Small, draconic humanoids with a knack for traps and tinkering.
+Kobolds excel as scavengers and trap-makers, perfect for navigating the dangerous, monster-filled ward.
+- **Orc:** Resilient, powerful, and driven by survival and exploration.
+Orcs thrive in chaos and adversity, making them ideal for front-line roles in reclaiming the ward.
+- **Syderean:** Mystical, plane-touched beings with celestial or fiendish traits.
+Sydereans are rare but bring otherworldly abilities and resilience, valuable in facing supernatural threats.
+- **Smallfolk (Gnome/Halfling):** Small, clever, and community-oriented.
+Smallfolk are resourceful and lucky, fitting in anywhere and helping others survive and rebuild.
+>***Tip:***
+>  *Each lineage brings unique strengths and perspectives to the party and the city.
+Whether you’re a native, refugee, or outsider, your heritage shapes how you survive, adapt, and help reclaim [[New Penmaris]].*

 **Character classes:**
 - **Barbarian** - Ferocious warriors who harness primal power.
 - **Bard** - Skilled performers who inspire allies and wield Arcane magic.